List of women's footballers with 100 or more international caps

-This list summarizes women's association football players with 100 or more international appearances.
+This list summarizes women association football players with 100 or more international appearances.

-As of 22 February 2023, a total of 396 women have played 100 or more international matches for their respective nations.
+As of 28 October 2025, a total of 524 women have played 100 or more international matches for their respective nations.
 The all-time leader in senior caps, Kristine Lilly of the United States, had 354 caps and retired from international football on 6 January 2011.

-The currently active most-capped women's international football player is Christine Sinclair of Canada, with 322 caps.
+The currently active most-capped woman international football player is Kosovare Asllani of the Sweden, with 205 caps.